Dashlane password manager review 2023: Is it safe enough?

 - Software license

 This feature is not just about storing your data.
-You can also send it to your phone and securely share with your family and friends.
+You can also send it to your phone and securely share it with your family and friends.

 Share your passwords